University Catalog

 Fast Track Programs

 The Fast Track Program enables outstanding undergraduate UT Arlington Business students to satisfy degree requirements that will lead to a master’s degree in Business Administration (MBA), Accounting, Business Analytics, Human Resource Management, Taxation, Information Systems, Quantitative Finance, Real Estate, Economic Data Analytics or Marketing Research while completing their undergraduate studies.
 If admitted, students will be allowed to take select graduate courses that may be used to satisfy both bachelor’s and master’s degree requirements.
 Admitted students will be allowed to complete 6 to 9 hours of selected graduate coursework as an undergraduate student.
 A GPA of 3.0 in each graduate class taken is required to continue taking graduate courses.
 Any Fast Track student who completes the 6 to 9 hours of graduate coursework with grades of B or better will be automatically admitted to Graduate School.
 The student would then be awarded his or her bachelor’s degree.
-The student will not be required to take the GMAT, complete the graduate application, and will have the related application fees waived.
+The student will not be required to take the GMAT or complete the graduate application and will have the related application fees waived.

 Facilitated Admission of Outstanding UT Arlington Undergraduates